-There are seven major characteristics that distinguish the 4500 unique species of mammals from other animals.
-Mammals are air-breathing, warm-blooded and have a backbone, but these traits alone do not set them appart them from all other animals.
+Seven major characteristics distinguish the 4,500 unique species of mammals from other animals.
+Mammals are air-breathing, warm-blooded and have a backbone, but these traits alone do not set them apart them from all other animals.
 Mammals are uniquely capable of regulating their body temperature via their metabolism and sweat glands.

 With the exception of some primitive mammals--like a duck-billed platypus--called Monotremes, mammals give birth to live young.
 Female mammals produce milk containing water, carbohydrates, fat, protein, minerals and antibodies that provide nourishment to feed their young.
 Milk is produced by mammary glands, which defines the class of animal, giving it the name "mammal."